 Symptoms/Injuries After Eye Contact: During metal processing, dusts caused from milling and physical alteration will likely cause eye irritation.
 Fumes from thermal decomposition or molten material will likely be irritating to the eyes.
-Contact causes severe irritation with redness and swelling of the conjunctiva.
+May cause slight irritation to eyes.